MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/exchange-online-protection-service-description/exchange-online-protection-service-description.md

 ## <a name="feature-availability-across-exchange-online-protection-eop-plans"></a>Verfügbarkeit von Features in EOP-Plänen (Exchange Online Protection)

-Jedes Funktion ist unten aufgeführt.
-Detailliertere Informationen zu EOP-Funktionen finden Sie unter den Links in der Tabelle.
-Wenn Exchange Online erwähnt wird, beziehen sich die Informationen üblicherweise auf die Office 365 Enterprise-Dienstfamilie.
+Each feature is listed below.
+For more detailed information about EOP features, click the links in the table.
+When Exchange Online is mentioned, it typically refers to the Office 365 Enterprise service family.

 |||||
 |:-----|:-----|:-----|:-----|